-- TIG's Amaam North and Amaam projects comprise two large coal basins with a combined 632 Mt in Resources (JORC, Dec 2015 and Jul 2015) and 115 to 410 Mt Exploration Target in the Chukotka Autonomous Region in Russia's Far East - Amaam North Coal Basin (TIG has 80% interest1) - 111 Mt Resources, 16.1 Mt Marketable Coal Reserves (JORC, April 2016) - · Semi-hard coking coal - Project F Feasibility Study for 1 Mtpa open pit completed - Project Phase One in production - Amaam Coal Basin (TIG has 80% interest) - 521 Mt Resources (JORC, April 2016) - High vitrinite coking coal - Pre-Feasibility study for a 5 Mtpa open pit completed (March 2013) - TIG owns Beringovsky Port and Coal Terminal with historical peak throughput capacity of 700 kt/year located 37 km from Project F - TIG marketing efforts are primarily targeting steel producers and industrial customers in North Asia.
-Agency agreement in place for Japan and first sales into Asia being finalised. - TIG's projects have a strong geographic position with a significant logistical cost advantage over all major basins delivering coal to the North Asian market
+- TIG's Amaam North and Amaam projects comprise two large coal basins with a combined 632 Mt in Resources (JORC, Dec 2015 and July 2015) and 115 to 410 Mt Exploration Target in the Chukotka Autonomous Region in Russia's Far East - Amaam North Coal Basin (TIG has 100% interest) - 111 Mt Resources, 16.1 Mt Marketable Coal Reserves (JORC, April 2016) - Semi-hard coking coal - Project F Feasibility Study for 1 Mtpa open pit completed - Project Phase One in production - Amaam Coal Basin (TIG has 80% interest) - 521 Mt Resources (JORC, April 2016) - High vitrinite coking coal - Pre-Feasibility study for a 5 Mtpa open pit completed (March 2013) - TIG owns Beringovsky Port and Coal Terminal with historical peak throughput capacity of 700 kt/year located 37 km from Project F - TIG marketing efforts primarily target steel producers and industrial customers in North Asia.
+Agency agreements are in place for Japan and first sales into Asia and the Chukotka local market have been completed. - TIG's projects have a strong geographic position with the potential for a significant logistical cost advantage over all major basins delivering seaborne coal to the North Asian market